 Fact: Frailty can be prevented and treated.

+Becoming frail means having less physiological strength, declining cognitive function or a reduced ability to bounce back from illness or injury.
 Many people worry about ageing because they associate it with increasing frailty.
 Let us examine this notion from the perspective of research.

+Frailty refers to a state of vulnerability often associated with ageing or chronic illness.
 This state of increased vulnerability can further affect the physical, mental and social well-being of the person affected, leading to an increased risk of hospitalisation, poor surgical outcomes and earlier death in older adults.

+The median age in the European Union as last recorded by Eurostat in 2022 was 44.4 years.
+This means that half of the population living in the EU has reached at least their mid-forties.
 Although people are living longer lives all around Europe, many are at risk of developing long-standing illness, multiple health conditions or mobility problems in their later years.
 Unfortunately, data show that this trend has been increasing over the past two decades.

 However, growing old does not necessarily have to also mean becoming more and more frail.
 Not all older people are frail and, even more importantly, frailty is not irreversible.
 It can be prevented and treated to enable a healthier life.